ParkLife is an education programme to encourage children and their families to get outdoors and explore our parks.

 The ParkLife education programme is fully booked.

 We have developed seasonal educational resources and activities for individuals or groups.
-To request your free resource pack, email email@example.com.
+To ask for a free resource pack, email firstname.lastname@example.org.

 ParkLife Saturday clubs